 Cryptocurrencies allowed to significantly lower the transaction provision fees.
 In some cases even twofold.
 A remarkable example in the discussion about lowering costs is Bitcoin Cash and Ripple which keeps transaction fees below one cent.
 Another advantage of digital wallets with decentralized cryptocurrency is the protection of private data and anonymity in comparison to traditional credit cards.
 Blockchains, the underlying mechanisms of cryptocurrencies, have made microtransactions efficient for both sellers and buyers ensuring also its security, high speed and availability.
 Blockchain technology is based on the transactions database spread across different computers.
 Customers instead of having multiple accounts in different services can use an online crypto wallet.

 To make the system more efficient, and lower processing fees, companies started to use micropayment channels technology.
 It was proposed as an alternative to the bitcoin protocol’s capacity.
-Lightning Network mechanism, which made transactions almost instant and reduced costs, relied on the creation of the second layer on top of the cryptocurrency while keeping the peer-to-peer character of the transactions.
-A payment channel is basically the agreement between sender and receiver of a micropayment.
+The Lightning Network mechanism, which made transactions almost instant and reduced costs, relied on the creation of the second layer on top of the cryptocurrency while keeping the peer-to-peer character of the transactions.
+A payment channel is basically the agreement between the sender and receiver of a micropayment.

-Mobility as micropayments key trigger
+Mobility as micropayment key trigger

-Access to financial services was limited by a lack of technology and the appropriate devices.
+Access to financial services was limited by a lack of technology and appropriate devices.
 As a result, many transactions were completed on a cash-only basis when they occurred outside of the normal banking system.
 However, the huge popularity of mobile services created an opportunity to provide financial services over its wireless network.
 Research showed a significant and growing market demand that was particularly important for all GSM (Eng.
 Global System for Mobile Communications) players.

 This demand intimated that it was technically feasible and profitable to deploy financial services over mobile networks.
 The big picture showed that mCommerce might fill a major service gap in developing countries which is critical to their social and economic evolution.
 Practice shows that the range of features accessible in particular environments can be applied elsewhere if the target markets are similar.
 With only minor variations from the mainstream, the features of all systems need to include: